Paint gets chipped, scratched and worn. Defects in paint allow corrosion, which can weaken a frame.

 I recommend derusting before blasting, because blasting will not remove rust down to the bottom of the deepest rust pits.
 Blasting will remove most residue of the derusting liquid.
 Both Naval Jelly and Purple Power do leave a residue, even if washed off with water..

 We're refinishing a steel frame here.
 But let's discuss carbon fiber, aluminum and titanium for a moment.

 Chemical paint remover and abrasives will do serious damage to a carbon fiber frame, and so the best you can so is to leave the original finish in place, and roughen it slightly so a new finish will adhere.
 Refinishing a carbon fiber frame is best left to professionals, from start to finish.
-Repair is also possible in some cases, by replacin damaged layers of carbon-fiber fabric -- laso a job for professionals.
-On this site, Damon Rinard describes how he repaired and designed a carbon-fiber frame he had already built.
+Repair is also possible in some cases, by replacing damaged layers of carbon-fiber fabric -- also a job for professionals.
+On this site, Damon Rinard describes how he repaired a carbon-fiber frame he had already built.

 Aluminum is much softer than steel, and so chemical paint removal is the preferred way to go with an aluminum frame.
 It has been reported that abrasive particles embed themselves in aluminum and spoil the finish.
 Aluminum also requires special preparation and primers.
 The best bet with aluminum is to send the frame out to a shop which specializes in stripping paint off aluminum, mostly using chemicals.